 S stands for Supplication.
 Bring requests for yourself and for others to God.

-We recommend that you pray this way whenever you want to approach God in daily prayer.
+We recommend that you pray this way whenever you want to approach God in prayer.

-As you develop an active prayer life, you’ll begin to see the ways that God responds to your requests.
+As you develop an active prayer life, you’ll begin to see how God responds to your requests.
 David recorded an interesting moment in Psalm 18.

-6 “In my distress, I called to the Lord; I cried to my God for help.
+“In my distress, I called to the Lord; I cried to my God for help.
 From his temple he heard my voice; my cry came before him, into his ears.”
-(Psalm 18:6)
+Psalm 18:6 NIV

 David talks about God hearing his prayers, but then he makes another beautiful point in the next verse.
-He talks about how smoke poured from God’s nostrils, how God was furious on his behalf.
+He talks about how smoke poured from God’s nostrils and how God was furious on his behalf.

 It’s tempting to believe that God is a passive listener.
 You may think of Him as this kindly grandfather who listens to your prayers before patting your head and sending you on your way without actually doing anything.